tirimid/manual-hotkey/README.md

 ## Contribution Guidelines
 I will only accept pull requests if they contain features / fixes which I like.
-In general, feel free to fork the repository and create your own version of manual-hot-key.
+In general, feel free to fork the repository and create your own version of manual-hotkey.
 If you know me in person, feel free to contribute ideas.